abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-The best we can do is to define a separate version of the type which works just for $\mathrm{int}$.
+The best we can do is to define a separate versions of the type, e.g. one which works just for $\mathrm{int}$.

 $$
 \begin{aligned}